Russians in Washington opposed to the war are defying Putin and standing with Ukraine

 Slabykh is among the growing number of Russians in the region who are joining Ukraine’s supporters demonstrating against the war and against Putin himself.
 They love their country, they say.
 Its customs, its people, its spirit.
 Most still have family and lifelong friends in Russia.
 But they say they cannot stay quiet as the land of their birth visits war and terror on Ukraine, where many of them also have family and friends.

 And they cannot stay quiet here, they say, when speaking against the war is outlawed in Russia.
+Friends back home have been arrested for demonstrating.
+Others, they say, are increasingly fearful that attending antiwar gatherings will cost them.
+Penalties of up to 15 years in prison have been announced for criticizing the war.
 More than 4,500 antiwar protesters were arrested there on Sunday alone, according to the independent human rights organization OVD-Info.

+“It gets scarier every day because the police now detain random people gathering in groups of more than three to four people,” said Elizaveta Volkova, a college student from Russia now studying in Washington.

 On a cold evening last week, Roman Istomin and Olga Petrova stood in front of the White House at a protest organized by the local Ukrainian community.
 The couple, from the Russian city of Perm, moved to the United States in 2014.
 They had protested Putin’s leadership and participated in pro-democracy movements when they lived in Russia.
-Since the war began, they have had friends in Russia beaten and arrested for taking part in antiwar protests.
+Since the war began, friends in Russia have been beaten and arrested for taking part in antiwar protests.
 It’s their responsibility, they said, to voice their opposition here since so many back home can’t.

 “I love Russia.
 I can’t just cross it out of my life,” said Petrova, who wore mascara in Ukraine’s blue and gold colors and held a sign that declared “Stop Russian aggression.”
 “But I’m strongly opposed to war, especially a war that my country started.”